Air Busan: History

 In April 2009, the airline took delivery of its fifth Boeing 737-400 aircraft.
 By August that year, Air Busan had marked 10,000 flights in the 299 days since it began operations.
 In September 2009, the number of passengers carried reached 1 million.
 International services, between Busan and Fukuoka, began in March 2010 and in April the number of passengers carried reached 2 million.
 In January 2011 Air Busan took delivery of its first Airbus A321-200 aircraft.

+In 2018, Air Busan applied for a preliminary screening for an initial public offering.

+In 2021, Korean Air's Post-Merger Instruction plan for Asiana Airlines was approved by the Korea Development Bank.
+It includes provisions to merge Air Busan with Korean Air's low cost carrier subsidiary, Jin Air.

+Air Busan exclusively uses the expanded international terminal at Gimhae International Airport, which is operational from 26 March 2024.

+As a result of merger with Korean Air, the airline, as well as parent company Air Seoul will be integrated with Jin Air, Korean Air's subsidiary.

 Destinations

 Air Busan started operations in October 2008, using Gimhae International Airport as a base.

-As of May 2025, Air Busan serves the following destinations:
+As of May 2025, Air Busan flies (or has flown) to the following destinations:

 Codeshare agreements

-The airline has codeshare agreements with the following airlines (as of May 2014):
+Air Busan has codeshares with the following airlines (as of May 2014):